msamsami/fastapi-maintenance/docs/tutorial/context-manager.md

 # Context Manager

-FastAPI Maintenance provides an async context manager that temporarily enables maintenance mode during specific operations and automatically restores the previous state when done.
+FastAPI Maintenance provides an async context manager that temporarily enables maintenance mode and automatically restores the previous state when done.
 This approach is ideal for critical tasks where you need temporary downtime without manually toggling maintenance settings, such as:

 - Database migrations
 - Application deployments
 - Data imports or exports
+- Content synchronization and updates
 - System updates
+- User permission and role updates
 - Rolling out new features
 - Temporarily disabling services during critical operations